AlexxIT/WebRTC/README.md

 **Important.** go2rtc runs its own web interface on port `1984` without a password.
 There you can see a list of active streams from cameras.
 And anyone on your LAN can access them without password.
 You can disable this in the go2rtc config.

+**PS.** There is also another nice card with go2rtc support - [Frigate Lovelace Card](https://github.com/dermotduffy/frigate-hass-card).

 ## Installation

 **Method 1.** [HACS](https://hacs.xyz/) > Integrations > Plus > **WebRTC** > Install